Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 Acupuncture

-Omega-3 fatty acids, found in fatty fish, flaxseeds, and walnuts, have anti-inflammatory properties that can help reduce pain and inflammation.
+* Omega-3 fatty acids: found in fish oil supplements, these anti-inflammatory fatty acids can help reduce pain and inflammation.

 Conclusion